Lordan Zafranović

-Lordan Zafranović (born 11 February 1944) is a Croatian-Czech-Yugoslav film director.
-He was a major figure of the Yugoslav Black Wave.
+Lordan Zafranović (born 11 February 1944) is an eminent Croatian-Yugoslav film director known for his World War II trilogy consisting of Occupation in 26 Pictures (1978), The Fall of Italy (1981), and Evening Bells (1986), all co-written with Mirko Kovač (writer), for his experimental black and white early work, which mark him as a major figure of the Yugoslav Black Wave, and for his dauntless exploration of Ustaše crimes during the NDH period.

 Early life

 Lordan Zafranović was born in 1944 in Maslinica, island of Šolta, in Axis-occupied Yugoslavia.
 He spent the first two years of his life in the El Shatt refugee camp together with his mother Marija and his elder brother Zdenko.
 After the war, the family reunited with father Ivan and moved to Split, where younger brother Andrija was born.
 He graduated in ship-engineering from the Split Marine School in 1962 and continued with studies in literature and fine arts at the Split Pedagogical Academy (later University of Split) from 1963 to 1967.

 Work

-Zafranović belongs to the Prague wave (sometimes also called Praška filmska škola), a generation of acclaimed Yugoslav directors who had studied at the Prague Film School (FAMU) around 1968.
-His peers were Rajko Grlić, Goran Marković, Goran Paskaljević, Srđan Karanović, and cameraman Predrag Pega Popović.
-A generation later, also director Emir Kusturica, cameraman Vilko Filač, and Lordan's younger brother, film editor Andrija Zafranović studied at FAMU.
+Lordan Zafranović started his film career as an amateur at Kino klub Split in 1961, at age 15.
+From 1965 onwards, he worked as a professional for Zagreb film, as an assistant to director Vatroslav Mimica, and as one of the founders, and first author, of the legendary Zagreb Film Authors' Studio (FAS).
+He was awarded Master of International Amateur Film in 1966.
+When in the following year, he was awarded a scholarship at the FAMU, he was already a mature author with festival experience and awards, namely for his seminal experimental short Poslije podne (Puška) (1968).
+At FAMU, Zafranović graduated in film directing as a master student of Academy Award winner Elmar Klos in 1971.

-Lordan Zafranović started his film career as an amateur at Kino klub Split in 1961 at age 15.
-From 1965 onwards, he worked as a professional, entering FAMU in 1967 as an already mature author with festival experience and awards, namely for his seminal experimental short Poslije podne (Puška) (1968).
-He was awarded Master of International Amateur Film in 1966 and graduated in film directing as a master student of Academy Award winner Elmar Klos in 1971.
+Zafranović is the eldest of the five acclaimed Yugoslav directors labelled by critics as The Prague film school (Praška filmska škola), despite their very different aesthetics and interests.
+As they themselves have repeatedly pointed out, nothing unites these five but the fact that they were peers at FAMU around 1968, and that they remained friends thereafter.
+Still, they stand out as a generation of new talents emerging after the blank the purges of the first half of the 1970s had caused in Yugoslav cinematography.